altera-opensource/arm-trusted-firmware/README.md

  	- Based on TF-A version 2.4 official release

 2. Extend the support for SMC Command
-	- Adding SMC support for Get JTAG USERCODE
+	- Adding SMC support for get JTAG usercode
+	- Adding SMC support for voltage and temperature sensor

 3. Extend the FPGA Crypto Service (FCS) support
 	- Refer to section 3 FCS Feature